 occurs.
 Waves also added a sidechain high-pass filter to reduce low- frequency compression, and a mix control for parallel compression.
 However, this compressor is unique, and I suspect many people would use the TG12345 if it had only the compressor

 module.
 In addition to relatively standard compression, it can give those squishy, psychedelic drum sounds that at the time had me wondering “how do they do that?”
 Although I eventually figured out a reasonable facsimile, the TG12345 has the exact sound that takes you back to the late 60s.
-"She Said She Said" from the Beatles' Revolver album is a great example of that drum sound."

 Putting Them to the Test